Do I need to make a reservation and/or pay to come to Open House?

 I want to learn to build, but where should I start?

 There are many different ways to learn, both in person and online.
-If you are not able to come to a workshop in person at this time or just want to see what this is all about before visiting us, check out our two online classes available for download and streaming or purchase some of our books and DVDs for self-study.
-Our goal is to have the entire curriculum online by 2017 (if you want to help us fundraise to make this possible please click here!)
+If you are not able to come to a workshop in person at this time or just want to see what this is all about before visiting us, check out our online classes available for download and streaming or purchase some of our books and DVDs for self-study.
+Our goal is to have the entire curriculum online this year (if you want to help us fundraise to make this possible please click here!)
 We always recommend hands-on workshops on-site at CalEarth in Hesperia, California if this is possible for you.
 We have a wide variety of programs to choose from depending on your interest level.
-There are four main categories: One Day Intro Workshops, Core Curriculum Workshops (4 day program or 2 weekends), Specialty Workshops (Permaculture and Rocket Stove Combined Programs offered annually), and Long Term Apprenticeships.
+There are four main categories: One Day Intro Workshops, Core Curriculum Workshops (4 day program or 2 weekends), Specialty Workshops (Permaculture and Rocket Stove Combined Programs offered annually and our Ceramics Program), and Long Term Apprenticeships.
 Visit our Learn to Build section to read more about each program and see which is the right fit for you.

 If I pay my deposit but am unable to attend my workshop can I change to another workshop or get my deposit back?